Will the Hornets cover the spread vs. the Heat? Promo Codes, Betting Trends, Records ATS

 Additional Hornets Insights & Trends

-- Charlotte is 3-7 against the spread and 4-6 overall over its past 10 games.
+- Charlotte has gone 4-6 in its past 10 games, with a 4-6 record against the spread in that span.

-- The Hornets have hit the over in six of their past 10 contests.
+- In their past 10 games, the Hornets have hit the over seven times.

-- The Hornets put up an average of 113.4 points per game, only 1.9 more points than the 111.5 the Heat give up.
+- The Hornets score an average of 113.4 points per game, just 1.7 more points than the 111.7 the Heat allow.

+- Charlotte has put together an 8-6 ATS record and a 7-7 overall record in games it scores more than 111.7 points.

 Bet on this or any NBA matchup at BetMGM